AVEVA/AVEVA-Samples/Qi Service API Reference.md

 BoundaryCondition is ‘Exact’ unless otherwise set

 BoundaryConditions:

-Exact: return values exactly on the start or end index value
+-Exact: return values exactly on the start or end index value
-Inside: any value inside the range but not including the boundaries
+-Inside: any value inside the range but not including the boundaries
-Outside: includes 1 value outside the boundary on both sides and any values at or inside the range
+-Outside: includes 1 value outside the boundary on both sides and any values at or inside the range
-ExactOrCalculated: Will create values for the endpoints given if value at Exact index not found.
+-ExactOrCalculated: Will create values for the endpoints given if value at Exact index not found.
 Behavior for given value is used in calculation (Continuous is default)

 Calls against an empty stream will always return a single null regardless of boundary type used.